discord-destruction/discord-mass-dm-py-selfbot/README.md

 WARNINGS (READ THEM):

 NEVER USE THE MASS DM TOOL WITHOUT A VPN AND HAVING ALL DISCORD TABS/APPS CLOSED!
 Why?
-Because The Self Bot Has All Intents, Having Intents Go Through The Gateway When Automating A User Account Is The Most Easiest Way To Get Detected By Discord And Get Banned From Discord Services
+Because The Self Bot Has All Intents, Having Intents Go Through The Gateway When Automating A User Account Is The Most Easiest Way To Get Detected By Discord And Get Banned From Discord Services.
+So Use A VPN When Selfbotting.
+(I Don't Think Having An Alt Account (That Was Made For Testing) Terminated Matters Too Much If You Are Gonna Test It On A Alt)

 Notes: